aragon/aragon-wiki/docs/tutorials/Aragon_Core_User_Guide.md

 As mentioned before, in a Multisig DAO m-of-n tokenholders are needed to approve every action.
 Click “Sign Transaction” to sign the transaction that creates a new vote to assign the new token you want to mint.

+!!! note "Note"
-_Note: Creating a vote will currently automatically make your account vote “Yes” on the proposal.
-You can change your vote by opening the vote in the Voting app, clicking the “No” button, and signing the transaction to change your vote to “No”._
+    Creating a vote will currently automatically make your account vote “Yes” on the proposal.
+You can change your vote by opening the vote in the Voting app, clicking the “No” button, and signing the transaction to change your vote to “No”

 ![](images/multisig_guide/24_multisignewsign.png)